cyrusimap/cyrus-imapd/docsrc/imap/download/installation/manage-dav.rst

     * Acts as a remote storage server server by using IMAP mailboxes as collections and :rfc:`5322` message to store files.
 * JMAP support
-    * Allows synchonization of mail clients via the JSON Mail Access Protocol (JMAP).
+    * Allows synchronization of mail clients via the JSON Mail Access Protocol (JMAP).
 * Other (RSS, static content)
     * Serves static content (such as the RSS feed list template and the CalDAV/CardDAV web GUIs ).